adnansid/E2ETestAutomation/README.md

 	•	Open TestReport/index.html in your browser.

-⸻

-Folder-by-Folder Overview
-	•	Tests:
-Contains all test classes using NUnit and Playwright.
-	•	PageTest.cs: Base test class that launches the browser, sets up contexts, etc.
-	•	LoginTests.cs, AddToCardPageWithDatabaseTest.cs: Individual test cases.
-	•	Pages:
-Houses Page Object Model classes (e.g., LoginPage.cs, AddToCartPage.cs).
-Contains locators and methods for interacting with the application.
-	•	Utilities:
-	•	DatabaseHelper.cs: Encapsulates database logic (MySQL, SQLite, etc.).
-	•	TestData.cs: Model and helper for loading test data from JSON.
-	•	ConfigReader.cs: Reads configuration values from appsettings.json.
-	•	DummyData:
-Contains sample JSON data files (e.g., DummyData.json) used by tests.
-	•	Reports:
-Output folder for test reports (HTML, TRX, etc.).
-	•	config:
-Contains configuration files such as appsettings.json and related utilities.

-⸻

-Contributing
-	1. Fork the repository and create a feature branch.
-	2. Commit your changes with clear and descriptive messages.
-	3. Open a Pull Request against the main branch.
-	4. Review and merge the changes.

-⸻

-License

-This project is licensed under the terms of your chosen license (e.g., MIT, Apache 2.0).
-Update this section with the actual license details.

-⸻

 Feel free to reach out if you have any questions or run into issues.